astronomer/docs/astro/cli-reference/astrocloud-deployment-variable-update.md

 ## Description

 For a given Deployment on Astro, use `astrocloud deployment variable update` to update the value of an existing environment variable via the Astro CLI.
-You can do so either by:
+To do so, you can either:

-- Manually entering a new `--value` for a given `--key` in your command line
+- Manually enter a new `--value` in your command line for a given `--key`, or
-- Modifying the value of any environment variable in a `.env` file and loading that change with `--load`
+- Modify the value of one or more environment variables in a `.env` file and load that file with `--load`.

 If you choose to specify `--key` and `--value` instead of loading a file, you can only update one environment variable at a time.